brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 # Acknowledgments

 Thanks to Gaby dos Reis, Daveed Vandevoorde, and Jonathan Wakely for helping bring us to this design.
-Thanks to Jens Maurer and Richard Smiths for the lengthy discussions and wording wizardry.
+Thanks to Jens Maurer and Richard Smith for the lengthy discussions and wording wizardry.